 Why are Four-Pronged Outlets so Special?

-In older homes, 3-pronged outlets were the standard.
-These outlets come with 2 hot wires and a neutral wire with ground wire.
-IFther is an issue with devices the current flow through a neutral wire and in the devices can cause shock.
+The older wiring system has 3 ronged wires.
+These outlets have two hot wires and neutral aires with ground wire.
+If there is an issue with the device current passes through the neutral wire and the device casues shock.

-Four-pronged outlets come with 3rd pron which is attached to the ground wire.
-This wire provides a safe path for the current to move if there is a fault in appliances.
-It protects people from electrical shock
+4 pronged outlets have a third pron that is connected with ground wire.
+This wire gives a safer path for current to flow if there is a fault in devices.
+It saves from electrical shock.

 What is the Diameter of 10/3 Wire?

-The diameter of a 10/3 wire is about 0.1019 inches.
-This value of dia for each of the 3 conductors in the cable.
-The total dia of the cable changes based on the creator but it is about 0.66 inches.
+The diameter of a 10/3 wire is about 0.1019 inches. it is the value of each three conductors in the cable.
+The total die dia is 0.66 inches.
 The 10-in-wire name defines the thickness of the wire defined by AWG.
-The 10 AWG wire is larger and thick and can handle a 30 amp current.
-The 3 in wire is an insulated conductor
+The 10 AWG wire is larger and thicker and carries a 30 amp current.

 Is 10/3 Wire Heavy Enough for a Dryer?